annepizzi/Project2/README.md

 1) Create lists to hold values for Population Density and for IRS Tax Returns based on selected columns
 - Population Density: Zip code, State, Adjusted Gross Income, AGI Stub
 - IRS Tax Returns: Zip code, State, City, Population Density, Population
+2) Identify zip codes within the Tax Returns dataset not present within the Population Density dataset and add zip codes to Population Density dataset (in order to capture all data and avoid primary key errors)
-2) Rename columns and drop duplicates and drop index
+3) Rename columns and drop duplicates and drop index

 # Create SQL Database
 1) Create new database in SQL